-For example, The Accounting Profession senior honours course introduces students to issues such as the history of the accounting profession, the changing scope of professional work and the accountancy profession in the global economy.
+This senior honours course introduces students to issues such as the history of the accounting profession, the changing scope of professional work and the accountancy profession in the global economy.

-The Accounting & Everyday Life senior honours course examines the role of accounting in a range of everyday contexts, from the home to shopping malls, and explores its manifestation in cultural forms such as art, architecture and cinema.
+This senior honours course examines the role of accounting in a range of everyday contexts, from the home to shopping malls, and explores its manifestation in cultural forms such as art, architecture and cinema.

 We offer a number of courses at the Masters level which address the organisational, political, and societal implications of accounting.

 MSc Accounting and Finance

 This course enables students to explain and discuss critically the scope and significance of international financial reporting and understand the impact of financial reporting decisions on society, nation states, organisations, and markets.